Symphony No. 3 (Pärt): Structure

-The symphony is scored for a symphony orchestra consisting of two flutes, one piccolo, three oboes, three clarinets in B, one bass clarinet in B, two bassoons, one contrabassoon, four horns in F, four trumpets in B, four trombones, one tuba, timpani, one celesta, bells, one marimba, tam-tam and a full string section.
+The symphony is scored for a symphony orchestra consisting of two flutes, one piccolo, three oboes, three clarinets in B-flat, one bass clarinet in B-flat, two bassoons, one contrabassoon, four horns in F, four trumpets in B-flat, four trombones, one tuba, timpani, one celesta, bells, one marimba, tam-tam and a full string section.
 This symphony clearly displays the composer's preoccupation with monody and early polyphony, which is characteristic of this transitional period, but was different from his earlier periods.
 He uses harmonic and melodic material that attempts to resemble choir music from the 14th and 15th century, even though no quotations are used anywhere in the piece.

 The symphony starts with a slow melody played by both oboes and clarinets and swiftly modulates to G-sharp minor.
 The first movement, consisting of 142 bars, is the shortest in the symphony, which is meant to be played slowly and attacca.
 The second movement starts with a different melody played by a bassoon and the cellos and, after reaching a climax which is followed by a transitional section, has a solo section by the timpani which are supposed to speed up timpani beats to end with a tremolo, which leads to the third movement.
 The second movement has 147 bars in total.
 Finally, the alla breve third movement puts an end to the symphony.
 This is the longest movement in the symphony, consisting of 275 bars.
-Pärt described this symphony on later discussions as a "joyous work" and stated that it was not "the end of my despair and search".